manjunathrv/VSD_PLL_using_sky130nm_PDK/README.md

 ## Circuit implementation and spice simulation
 The implementation of the individual components of the PLL is described in this section.
 ### Frequency divider circuit
+The frequency divider consists of a toggle flip flop.
 <img src="Images/2_1_FD.jpg" width="600"> <br/>

 ### Charge pump circuit